Brown Recluse Spider - Loxosceles reclusa

 Brown Recluse Spider

-Many bites have occurred when people put on clothes that had been lying around for several weeks or months, and pressed the spider against their skin.
-Don't throw clothes on the floor and then wear them the next day.
+Bites have occurred when people put on clothes that had been lying around for several weeks or months, and pressed the spider against their skin.
+Don’t throw clothes on the floor and then wear them the next day.
 If you do, shake them out or squish them into a ball before putting them on.
-Bang out shoes.
+Inspect shoes before inserting feet.

 When you store things in the garage, basement or attic, put them in plastic bags that you can close with a plastic zipper lock or twist-tie.
-This is especially important for things that you stick your hands and feet into like: roller skates, baseball gloves, gardening gloves, boots, raingear.
-Seal boxes or bags to prevent spider entry.
 Be careful when you move things out of storage areas, in particular, cardboard boxes.
 Recluses like to hang out in the space under folded cardboard flaps.
 Be careful when you carry the boxes as you might place your fingers on a recluse when you pick up the box or press a recluse against your body when you carry it.
 Remove any spiders inside boxes using a vacuum cleaner and dispose of the bag.
 Reseal all open edges of cardboard boxes with tape before restoring them.

 Other things you should know about brown recluses: